Credit: Photo by Lenny Catalanotto, Photo Courtesy of Discover Long Island

 Charlotte Genesee Lighthouse

-A tour of this 1822 structure, a monumental part of the Great Lakes Seaway Trail, will teach you how this lighthouse monitored ship traffic.
-Climb the tower to see sweeping views of Lake Ontario, the Genesee River, and Ontario Beach Park.
-Take the family to nearby Rochester to visit the Strong Museum of Play and the George Eastman Museum.
+Embark on a tour of this 1822 structure, a monumental part of the Great Lakes Seaway Trail, and learn about how the Charlotte-Genesee Lighthouse monitored ship traffic.
+Climb the 40-foot tower to see sweeping views of Lake Ontario, the Genesee River, and Ontario Beach Park.
+Afterwards, head to nearby Rochester to play at the National Museum of Play at The Strong and snap a selfie at the George Eastman Museum, the world’s oldest photography museum.

 Buffalo Main Light (Greater Niagara)

 New York’s second-biggest city has plenty of attractions, but we bet you weren’t expecting one of them to be a lighthouse!
-Buffalo Main Light on the city harbor is sure to delight.
-After your tour, rent a kayak near Canalside, or take your little one to the Ralph C. Wilson Explore ‘n’ More Children’s Museum.
+Buffalo Main Light sits on the city harbor and was completed in 1833.
+It’s made of limestone, and from a 20-foot base, it tapers up to a 12-foot diameter at its lantern room.
+After your tour, get paddling with BFLO Harbor Kayak near Canalside and take in more sights of Buffalo, or take your little one to the Ralph C. Wilson Explore ‘n’ More Children’s Museum.

 Fire Island Lighthouse (Long Island)